Skip to content

 set auto True

-# Faster enumeration with minimal prompts
+# Faster enumeration with minimal prompts (still confirms high-impact actions)

 Credential Management

-ADscan automatically saves discovered credentials:
+ADscan automatically saves discovered credentials inside the workspace state:

-# Use them in future scans
+# Use discovered credentials in future scans

 start_auth domain.local 10.10.10.1 stored_user stored_password